-We have assumed the universality relation with $p=1$ as baseline for computing the theoretical $f_{\rm NL}$ impact on the scale dependent bias.
-However, several works in the literature (e.g. \citealt{Slosar_2008}) state that $p=1.6$ is a more realistic value for the response of the QSO bias to $f_{\rm NL}$.
-Furthermore, recent works such as \citet{Barreira_2020,Barreira_2022} state that given the uncertainties in the $p$ parameter we can only determine $b_\phi f_{\rm NL}$ through LSS measurements.
-To bracket the impact on the $f_{\rm NL}$ constraints of the possibility of having a lower response of QSO to the local PNG parameter, we recomputed the constraints from the joint analysis of all observables assuming $p=1.6$, and we also measured the independent $b_\phi f_{\rm NL}$ constraints from the same data.
-We obtained $f_{\rm NL} = 2^{+20}_{-21}$ for the $p=1.6$ case and $b_\phi f_{\rm NL} = -63^{+79}_{-89}$ for the model-independent assumption.
+We assumed the universality relation with $p=1$ as a baseline for computing the theoretical $f_{\rm NL}$ impact on the scale-dependent bias.
+However, several studies in the literature (e.g., \citealt{Slosar_2008}) state that $p=1.6$ is a more realistic value for the response of the QSO bias to $f_{\rm NL}$.
+Furthermore, recent studies such as \citet{Barreira_2020,Barreira_2022} state that given the uncertainties in the $p$ parameter we can only determine $b_\phi f_{\rm NL}$ through LSS measurements.
+To assess the impact on the $f_{\rm NL}$ constraints of a potentially lower QSO response to the local PNG parameter, we recomputed the constraints from the joint analysis of all observables assuming $p=1.6$.
+We also measured the independent $b_\phi f_{\rm NL}$ constraints from the same data.
+We obtain $f_{\rm NL} = 2^{+20}_{-21}$ for the $p=1.6$ case and $b_\phi f_{\rm NL} = -63^{+79}_{-89}$ for the model-independent assumption.

-In summary, we have shown that the improvement in the $f_{\rm NL}$ uncertainty due to the addition of ARF as a new observable is robust enough to the possible systematics in our analysis.
-The internal tensions between the observables suggest that ARF are more sensitive to non-linear physics under the same $\ell_{\rm max}$ scale cuts than 2D clustering, and future work will be needed to better model the non-linearities for ARF.
+In summary, we show that the improvement in the $f_{\rm NL}$ uncertainty due to the addition of ARFs as a new observable is robust enough against the possible systematics in our analysis.
+The internal tensions between the observables suggest that ARFs are more sensitive to nonlinear physics under the same $\ell_{\rm max}$ scale cuts than 2D clustering, and future work will be needed to better model the nonlinearities for ARFs.
 However, in this work, we have shown that when parameterizing these uncertainties with an independent effective bias, our $f_{\rm NL}$ measurement remains unaffected.
-Our results are promising as the first application of this new cosmological observable to the measurement of $f_{\rm NL}$ from real data, and motivate that ARF should be included in the future analysis pipelines of 2D clustering, in particular for surveys that will be analyzed in the 2D harmonic space like LSST or the Euclid photometric survey.
-On the other hand, a 2D analysis of spectroscopic surveys like DESI could be improved with the inclusion of ARF, which should be a more robust observable with zero or negligible photometric redshift uncertainties, and this will provide a 2D alternative to the standard 3D clustering analysis with additional constraining power.
+Our results are promising as the first application of this new cosmological observable to measuring $f_{\rm NL}$ from real data.
+They indicate that ARFs should be included in the future analysis pipelines of 2D clustering, in particular for surveys that will be analyzed in 2D harmonic space such as LSST or the Euclid photometric survey.
+On the other hand, a 2D analysis of spectroscopic surveys such as DESI could be improved with the inclusion of ARFs, which should be a more robust observable with zero or negligible photometric redshift uncertainties.
+This will provide a 2D alternative to the standard 3D clustering analysis with additional constraining power.